xieby1/LinuxAutoBT/README.md

 ... // here would show your host hardware address [bluetooth]# quit
 ```
-2. Append a commond to /etc/rc.local, then LinuxAutoBT would be excute once startup
+2. Append a commond to /etc/rc.local, then LinuxAutoBT would be excute once startup.
 Example: (You can use whatever text editor with privileged authority)
 ```
 $ sudo gedit /etc/rc.local
 python /THE_FOLDER_OF_LINUXAUTOBT/main.py & # '&' cannot be omitted